The Journal of Open Source Software (JOSS) conducts all peer review and editorial processes in the open, on the GitHub issue tracker.

-Once a submission comes in, it will be in the queue for a quick check by the Editor-in-chief (EiC).
+Once a submission comes in, it will be in the queue for a quick check by the Track Editor-in-chief (TEiC).
 From there, it moves to a

 If the paper is out-of-scope for JOSS, editors assess this and notify the author in the

-The EiC assigns an editor (or a volunteering editor self-assigns) with the command
+The TEiC assigns an editor (or a volunteering editor self-assigns) with the command

-If a paper is submitted without a recommended editor, it will show up in the weekly digest email under the category ‘Papers currently without an editor.’
-Please review this weekly email and volunteer to edit papers that look to be in your domain.
+Please check in on the [dashboard](https://joss.theoj.org/dashboard/incoming) semi-regularly to see which papers are currently without an editor, and if possible, volunteer to edit papers that look to be in your domain.
 If you choose to be an editor in the issue thread type the command

 How papers are assigned to editors¶

-By default, unless an editor volunteers, the Associated Editor-in-chief (AEiC) on duty will attempt to assign an incoming paper to the most suitable handling editor.
-While AEiCs will make every effort to match a submission with the most appropriate editor, there are a number of situations where an AEiC may assign a paper to an editor that doesn’t fit entirely within the editor’s research domains:
+By default, unless an editor volunteers, the Track Editor-in-chief (TEiC) on duty will attempt to assign an incoming paper to the most suitable handling editor.
+While TEiC will make every effort to match a submission with the most appropriate editor, there are a number of situations where an TEiC may assign a paper to an editor that doesn’t fit entirely within the editor’s research domains:

 - If there’s no obvious fit to any of the JOSS editors